-The evolution of Google My Business has been almost constantly changing since its inception in the early days of Google Places, and later Google+.
+The evolution of Google Business Profile has been almost constantly changing since its inception in the early days of Google Places, and later Google+.
 It seems as though Google has finally found there footing with their naming convention.

-Do I really need Google My Business?
+Do I really need Google Business Profile?

 If you have a location where customers come to visit, yes.
-If your customers do not visit your location then then you still may want to have a Google My Business listing.
+If your customers do not visit your location then then you still may want to have a Google Business Profile listing.
 I personally like to peek at what local competitors are doing and follow suit.
-If you are a brand new business and aren’t sure, you can always wait a bit and open a Google My Business listing later.
+If you are a brand new business and aren’t sure, you can always wait a bit and open a Google Business Profile listing later.

 Phone Number & Address